Michedev/DDPMs-Pytorch/readme.md

 ## CPU-only environment

-To have an alternative a PyTorch CPU-only environment, de-comment the following lines at the bottom of _anaconda-project.yml_
+To have an alternative a PyTorch CPU-only environment, de-comment the following lines at the bottom of _anaconda-project.yml_ under `env_specs`

     #  pytorch-cpu:
     #    packages: